arunkumar9t2/arunkumar.dev/_posts/2018-12-20-dagger-recipes-illustrative-step-by-step-guide-to-achieve-constructor-injection-in-workmanager.md

 #### DaggerWokerFactory - custom worker factory

-We will start with writing our DaggerWorkerFactory which has following resonsibilities
+We will start with writing our DaggerWorkerFactory which has following responsibilities

 * With `workerParameters` create a subcomponent and complete binding graph for `Worker` instances.
 * With `workerClassName` instantiate the `Worker` instance and return it for `WorkerManager` to use.